-Physicians and other businesses have until June 15 to file their state franchise tax returns or seek a filing extension without having to pay a 5-percent penalty.
+Physicians and other businesses have until May 15 each year to file their state franchise tax returns or seek a filing extension without having to pay a 5-percent penalty.

 The Texas Legislature created the new franchise tax in 2006 as part of Gov. Rick Perry's school finance reform plan.